 THE SOPRANOS vs. SEINFELD

 In June 2013, The Sopranos was awarded the top spot on the Writers Guild of America’s list of “101 Best Written TV Series of All Time.”
 The top ten is an incredible collection of shows, including the modern masterpieces Mad Men and The Wire.
 Seinfeld took the #2 spot.
 Now, I love Seinfeld, probably as much as I love The Sopranos, and I think it completely deserves the Silver medal.
 And yet, in terms of writing, I think The Sopranos leaves the NBC comedy in its dust.
-The gulf between the WGA’s #1 and #2 shows, when looking at their scripts, is immense.
+The gulf between the WGA’s #1 and #2 shows, when looking at their scripts, is large.

 I’ve often thought about a major similarity between these two series.
-Seinfeld was not a plot-centric sitcom (at least not in the traditional sense) – each episode was primarily a vehicle to express Jerry Seinfeld and Larry David’s wry observations about everyday life.
+Seinfeld was not a plot-centric sitcom (at least not in the traditional sense)—each episode was primarily a vehicle to express Jerry Seinfeld and Larry David’s wry observations about everyday life.
 It was famously a “show about nothing.”
 The Sopranos is also, arguably, a show about nothing (or more accurately, “a Big Nothing,” Livia’s philosophy of meaninglessness).
 The four Seinfeld characters are like hilarious versions of Livia: they are callous and self-centered, without any significantly meaningful connections to other people.
 In the Series Finale, they are put on trial for their callousness and are convicted after a long line of past associates testify to their cold-heartedness.
-Seinfeld was so funny because it was so enthusiastic and unapologetic in showing us the carelessness of its characters.
-SopranoWorld can also be an unremittingly cold place with unapologetically careless characters, but it is presented in a serious, dramatic light rather than a humorous one as in Seinfeld.
+Seinfeld was hilarious because it was so enthusiastic and unapologetic in showing us the carelessness of its characters.
+SopranoWorld can also be an unremittingly cold place with unapologetically careless characters, but it is presented in a serious, dramatic light rather than in a humorous one as in Seinfeld.
 This is not to say that The Sopranos isn’t side-splittingly funny at times.
 I think Winter’s script, in fact, makes “House Arrest” the funniest episode of Season Two.
 Funny moments include: